codefoster/codefoster.com/source/_drafts/Using-Promises.md

 Creating a promise is pretty easy, but you need to understand the concept because sometimes things can start to feel messy and it&rsquo;s really helpful to understand what&rsquo;s going on (not that I do entirely yet).

 In Windows 8 JavaScript development we have the WinJS.Promise.
-You create it like this&hellip;
+You create it like this...;

 <pre class="brush: js;">
 new WinJS.Promise(function(c,e,p) {